civo-learn/civo-kubeflow/README.md

 * [Terraform](https://www.terraform.io/) installed on your system
 * [Kubernetes](https://kubernetes.io/) client (e.g., [Lens](https://k8slens.dev/), [kubectl](https://kubernetes.io/docs/reference/kubectl/), [k9s](https://k9scli.io/) etc) for interacting with the cluster
 * [Bash](https://www.gnu.org/software/bash/) version 4.4 or higher installed on your system (required for the sync script)
+* [ArgoCD CLI](https://argo-cd.readthedocs.io/en/stable/cli_installation/) (optional, for managing DeployKF deployments)

 You can upgrade your Bash version on macOS using Homebrew:
 ```bash
 brew install bash
 ```

 This installation will typically place the new Bash binary in `/opt/homebrew/bin/bash`.
-You will need to specify this path in the `vars.tfvars` file.
+You will need to specify this path in the `terraform.tfvars` file.

 ## Infrastructure Setup